Progress (Take That album): Commercial performance

 Prior to the release of the album it had become the most pre-ordered album of the year.
 On the first day of the release the album sold over 235,000 copies across the UK, making it the fastest-selling record of the century at that time (the record was later surpassed by Adele's 25, which sold over 300,000 copies on its first day of release).
 On 21 November 2010, Progress debuted at number one on the UK Albums Chart, becoming the band's sixth number-one album.
 By the end of its first week on sale the album sold around 520,000 copies, which made it the second fastest-selling album of all-time in UK chart history.
 In its second week, the album sold another 208,000 copies retaining the number one spot, and in its third week it sold over 174,000 copies remaining at number one.
 The following week Take That sold over 200,000 copies of Progress retaining the number one spot for a fourth week.
 On 8 December 2010, the album reached 1.009 million copies, taking 23 days to reach the figure only four more than the 19 days it took The Circus to reach one million in 2008.
 Progress became the first album in 2010 to break through one million sales in the UK.
 On its fifth week, the album sold over 330,000 copies to stay at the top of the UK Albums Chart and become Take That's third Christmas number one album, having sold more than 1.4 million copies in under five weeks.
 The album retained the number 1 spot for a sixth consecutive week selling over 433,000 copies, bringing total sales to 1.87 million copies and becoming the first UK number 1 album of 2011.

 The album dropped to number two after a six-week run at number one.
-In April 2011, the album finally reached the 2 million sells mark making the album having taken 139 days to do so.
+In April 2011, the album reached the 2 million sales marks, 139 days after its initial release.
 It is the fourth album by the band to sell upwards of 2 million of copies, following Beautiful World, The Circus and Never Forget – The Ultimate Collection.
-This makes the band the only one to have four million-selling albums in the 21st century.
-As of June 2011, Progress had sold 2.8 million copies in the UK.
-The album also debuted at number one in the Irish Albums Chart on 19 November 2010, making it the band's sixth number-one album in Ireland. and at number one in Scotland.
-Across Europe the album achieved success with it going to number one in Greece, Germany, Denmark (going platinum by selling 30,000 copies in its first week.) and the European Top 100 Albums chart.
+As of June 2011, Progress had sold 2.4 million copies in the UK.
+The album also debuted at number one in the Irish Albums Chart on 19 November 2010, making it the band's sixth number-one album in Ireland and at number one in Scotland.
+Across Europe the album achieved success with it going to number one in Greece, Germany, Denmark (going platinum by selling 30,000 copies in its first week.)
 It also debuted inside the top 10 of the charts in Austria, Italy, the Netherlands, Sweden, and Switzerland.

+Progress became Take That's third and final album to top the European Albums Chart.
+It also has the notable distinction of being the last ever album to do so following the London Billboard office's closure.